aesalazar/AsteroidsWasm/readme.md

 NOTE: Electron.NET requires node.js and npm so make sure to have them installed.
 If you do not just grab the latest LTS:

 https://nodejs.org/en/

+NOTE 2:  Sometimes I get an "is being used by another process" error when attempting to start from Visual Studio.
+I have not been able to narrow it down but it seems to be a known issue with the package.
+You can easily tell by trying to delete the obj or bin folders and getting file lock errors.
+If it happens, look in Task Manager for any running instances of electron.exe.
+Kill them and it should resolve.